parker-t-jones/p0-person-201/README.md

 You can earn five **early-project engagement** points for this project.
 You must complete tasks as outlined below **within the first four days** of the project being released to earn the points.

-1. Indicate the restaurants at which you've eaten by filling out this form: https://forms.cloud.microsoft/r/ZyL0ufxj41 (1 point)
+1. Indicate the restaurants at which you've eaten by [filling out this form](https://forms.cloud.microsoft/r/WSiBVgnjr2) (1 point)
-2. Answer questions by running code or using DukeGPT that are found on [the form linked here](https://forms.cloud.microsoft/r/zWJKDJxFi5) about the program in [`ReadRestaurants.java`](src/ReadRestaurants.java).
+2. Answer questions by running code or using DukeGPT that are found on [the form linked here](https://forms.office.com/r/WwZY17caKn) about the program in [`ReadRestaurants.java`](src/ReadRestaurants.java).
 An example of a dialog with DukeGPT asking about the code is accessible [in this downloaded DukeGPT example](docs/gson-reader-close.md) (2 points)